ahlnaes/det-group-project/README.md

 ## Installation

-[_Installation process to build and run your project.
-Use code blocks, tables, or lists to show the commands, steps, or requirements the chosen platform.
-Mention any dependencies or libraries that your project uses and how to install them._]

-To install and run [Tombaugh Regio] on your platform or device, follow the instructions below:
+To install and run **Tombaugh Regio** on your platform or device, follow the instructions below:

 | Platform | Device     | Requirements                        |     |
 | ----------| ------------| -------------------------------------| -----|